PatrickJS/angular-server-services/README.md

 - [x] batch server requests
 - [ ] server commponents
 - [ ] hook into router to batch requests for server components
+- [ ] mixed server in client components and vice versa
+- [ ] server and client caching